 Anna Sewell Birthday Bicentenary – Writing to Celebrate Her Legacy!

-To celebrate her life and work, Norfolk County Council are funding free creative writing workshops with writer Ruthie Collins.
+To celebrate her life and work, Norfolk County Council funded free creative writing workshops with writer Ruthie Collins.

-There’s plenty of material to be enjoying to help.
-This celebration is for writers of all experience, from total beginners to women writers wanting to celebrate Anna Sewell for wellbeing, in a nurturing and fun environment.
-Writing will be recorded and available for sharing at community events as a lasting legacy of Anna Sewell’s life and work.
+The celebration was for writers of all experience, from total beginners to women writers wanting to celebrate Anna Sewell for wellbeing, in a nurturing and fun environment.
+The writing was recorded and is available for sharing at community events as a lasting legacy of Anna Sewell’s life and work.
 It has also featured on BBC Radio Norfolk.

 Anna Sewell in East Anglia